-The TPB Climate Change Mitigation study of 2021 (underway, 2021) –The TPB is undertaking, with consultant assistance, a scenario study to assess ways to reduce greenhouse gas (GHG) emissions in the on-road transportation sector.
-The study will assess the types of transportation-related actions, and their levels of implementation, that would be needed to reduce GHG emissions to meet regional goals for 2030 and 2050.
+The TPB Climate Change Mitigation study of 2021 (2021) –The TPB undertook a scenario study, with consultant assistance, to assess ways to reduce greenhouse gas (GHG) emissions in the on-road transportation sector.
+The study assessed the types of transportation-related actions, and their levels of implementation, that would be needed to reduce GHG emissions to meet regional goals for 2030 and 2050.
 The region’s officials approved a new goal to reduce GHG emissions by 50 percent in 2030 relative to 2005 levels.
 Learn more.

 Transportation and Climate Initiative

 The Transportation and Climate Initiative endorses the Transportation and Climate Initiative’s regional “cap and invest” policies and programs to further enable GHG emission reductions from transportation.